re-cache/iddlist/README.md

 * Accuracy check for title names and BG (background) entries
   * Redump links for discs
   * YouTube links for BGMs
+  * List disc intro animation differences
 * Document `integrated.txt` differences and functions
-  * List disc intro animation differences

 **Requested**
-* Alternate data page with non-romaji Japanese titles
 * Buttons for flipping between pages in browser for filtering US, EU, Aus, and JP interactive discs by region

 **Potential to-do**